chiccorampazzo/SICSS-Oxford-2022/README.md

 # SICSS-Oxford-2022

-This is a lecture on "Online Survey and Post-Stratification" for SICSS-Oxford 2022.
-It is inspired from previous lectures prepared with Dr. Emanuele Del Fava.
+This is a lecture on "Online Survey and Post-Stratification" for SICSS-Oxford 2022 organised by Francesco Rampazzo and Maksim Zubok.
+It is inspired from previous lectures prepared with and by Dr. Emanuele Del Fava.

 ## Online Surveys